Local Authority Officer, Child Friendly Leeds

 Launching a business

-I was able to get the right support from the amazing lecturers and graduated with a first in July 2015 and started a graduate job at Leeds City Council in September.
+During my time at university, I was able to get the right support from the amazing lecturers and student opportunities and graduated with a first in July 2015.
+Within a few months, I was successful in starting the graduate programme at Leeds City Council where I shared a passion to work in the children and families directorate.

-Since then, I have been working with the Child Friendly Leeds team.
-I was also asked to come in to speak to level 6 students on how to get a job at Leeds City Council graduate programme.
-I have also done a project with the education team and engaged 16 schools matching them with students studying a teacher training course or PGCE to support schools with EAL.
-This has been with the help of Jess Sewter.
+Since then, I have been working within the Child Friendly Leeds team, which recently celebrated 10 years and was joined by King Charles III as part of his first visit to Leeds as King.
+Child Friendly Leeds is an ambition to make Leeds the best city to grow up in and we believe everyone has a part to play.
+I have since managed several students from Leeds Trinity at a placement in the council and have been asked to come in to speak to level 6 students on how to get a job at Leeds City Council graduate programme.
+We also worked with partnerships and placements team on running a project with the education team and engaged 16 schools matching them with students studying a teacher training course or PGCE to support schools with EAL, which soon became embedded in the course module.

 I really thank the University for all the support and guidance they have given me.
 From the skills I gained in research to enterprise, I knew it wasn't impossible to run a business, or to do a psychological research piece, but to use these skills together to do something good for the community is what matters.